On the Grothendieck-Serre Conjecture about principal bundles and its generalizations

 \subsection{An application: principal bundles over affine spaces}

-The following theorem is a generalization of~\cite[Cor.~1.7]{PaninStavrovaVavilov}. \begin{theorem} Let $U$ be a regular connected affine scheme over $\Q$ and let $\bG$ be a~fully reducible reductive group scheme over $U$.
+The following theorem is a generalization of~\cite[Cor.~1.7]{PaninStavrovaVavilov}. \begin{theorem} Let $U$ be a regular connected affine scheme over $\Q$ and let $\bG$ be a~strongly locally isotropic reductive group scheme over $U$.
 Let $n$ be a non-negative integer, and let~$\cE$ be a~principal $\bG$-bundle over the affine space $\A_U^n$ whose restriction to the origin $U\times 0\subset\A_U^n$ is trivial.
-Then $\cE$ is trivial. \end{theorem} \begin{proof} We may assume that $U$ is connected (and thus integral).
-The proof is by induction on $n$.
+Then $\cE$ is trivial. \end{theorem} \begin{proof} The proof is by induction on $n$.
 The case $n=0$ is obvious.
 Assume that the theorem is proved for $n-1$.
 Let $\cE$ be a principal $\bG$-bundle over $\A_U^n$.
 Write $\A_U^n=\A_U^{n-1}\times_U\A_U^1$.
 Let $H$ be the zero section $\A_U^{n-1}\times 0$ so that we identify $\A^n_U=\A_H^1$.
 Note that $H$ is integral.
+Let $\Omega$ be the generic point of $H$.
+We have a commutative diagram

-By induction hypothesis the restriction of $\cE$ to $H$ is trivial.
-Let $\Omega$ be the generic point of $H$; we get a morphism $\A^1_\Omega\to\A_H^1=\A_U^n$.
+where the horizontal arrows are embeddings of the zero sections.
+By induction hypothesis the restriction of $\cE$ to $H$ is trivial, so its restriction to $\Omega$ is trivial as well.
 Since the restriction of $\cE$ to $\Omega$ is trivial, its restriction to $\A^1_\Omega$ is also trivial by Raghunathan--Ramanathan Theorem (see~\cite{RagunathanRamanthan,GilleTorseurs}, we are using that $U$ has characteristic zero).

 Next, let $\xi$ be any point of $H$ and let $W$ be the spectrum of $\cO_{H,\xi}$.
 The restriction of $\cE$ to $\A^1_W$ via the obvious morphism is trivial by our Theorem~\ref{th:main}, since it is trivial over $\A^1_\Omega$.
 Further, $U$ is normal so, according to \cite[Cor.~3.2]{ThomasonResolution}, we can embed $\bG$ into $\GL_{n,U}$ for some $n$.
 Thus we can apply~\cite[Korollar~3.5.2]{MoserGrSerre} to see that the principal $\bG$-bundle $\cE$ is trivial over $\A^1_H=\A_U^n$. \end{proof}